amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/conclusion/text.md

 There's also an awesome (pun intended) [list](https://github.com/golangci/awesome-go-linters) of Go analysis tools written by the Go community.
 It contains tools you can integrate into your toolchain.

-[staticcheck](https://github.com/dominikh/go-tools) and [golanglint-ci](https://github.com/golangci/golangci-lint) are some of the more noteable tools.
-- staticcheck is similar to `go vet` but applies many more checks such as forgetting to `unlock` a `mutex` using the defer statement, validating JSON tags correctness, and so on.
+- [staticcheck](https://github.com/dominikh/go-tools) is similar to `go vet` but applies many more checks such as forgetting to `unlock` a `mutex` using the defer statement, validating JSON tags correctness, and so on.

-- golanglint-ci is a fast Go linters runner.
+- [golanglint-ci](https://github.com/golangci/golangci-lint) is a fast Go linters runner.
 It runs linters in parallel, uses caching, supports `yaml` config, has integrations with all major IDE, and has dozens of linters included.
 You can look at the full list of linters [here](https://golangci-lint.run/usage/linters/).

+- [Chronos](https://github.com/amit-davidson/Chronos) a static race detector I built

 ### 5.3 Further reading:
 - A deeper dive into the topics of the AST part in Go - https://github.com/golang/example/tree/master/gotypes